AmirrezaRamesh/turtle-bot3/README.md

 # 1.setting up the turtlebot3 waffle pi
-in this document, we're trying to set up hardware, firmware and software of turtlebot3 waffle pi
+for starter, we're trying to set up hardware, firmware and software of turtlebot3 waffle pi

 ## list
 - [important note](#important-note)